 Students should also use the website www.wordlywise3000.com if they need extra help.

 We use Accelerated Reading at Sacred Heart to help improve reading skills.
 AR goals are set in my classroom based on individual reading levels.
 I allow students to read any book they choose, as long as it is within their ZPD range.
 Reading of any kind continues to develop fluency and comprehension.
 Students are allowed to use apps like "Audible" in order to listen to a book as they are reading.
 Please note, students MUST have the book in front of them to follow along, whether it is a paperback or e-reader.
 The whole goal is to increase READING skills.
 Following along with audible narration models fluency and intonation.
 However, just listening to a book on "tape" is NOT reading, therefore, not improving reading skills.
 Students are allowed to bring e-readers to school for reading purposes (Kindles, tablets, etc. - not phones) as long as they have headphones.

 Anyone interested in spelling help, there is a free app called Vocabulary Spelling City.
 You need to create an account online at http://www.spellingcity.com then you can upload your spelling words into the app.

 Welcome to 5th Grade Language Arts!
 This year we will be focusing on grammar, writing, and reading.
 Most of the grammar and writing will be done in class and the reading will be done independently at home.
-Each child is required to read at least 20 minutes for homework.
+Each child is required to read at least 20 minutes for homework every night, seven days a week (or an average of 20 minutes daily).
 We will have Spelling and Wordly Wise vocabulary tests every Friday and grammar tests randomly throughout the units.
-Please sign up for my text message Remind notifications so you are aware of homework as well as other important information for class.
+Please sign up for my text message Remind notifications so you are aware of important information for class.
 I hope you have a great year!

 Text 81010 with the message @msglasgow5